Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Totally.

-Uh the Huckabee voter in New Hampshire was largely evangelical.
+The Huckabee voter in New Hampshire was largely evangelical.

 Many more than anybody thought showed up.

-Uh most of them were female, most of them were rural.
+Most of them were rural.

-Uh now the question is, did they show up of their own volition or were they told to?
+Now, the question is, did they show up of their own volition or were they told to?

-Were they were they told to in church?
+Were they told to in church?

 Were they told to by campaign activists?

-Or did Huckabee just leave it up to them to find him at the ballot box or at the caucuses, rather.
+Or did Huckabee just leave it up to them to find him at the ballot box or at the caucuses, rather?

-I I just have always shirked.
+I just have always shirked.

-I I've I've never been comfortable sitting here telling people what to do.
+I've never been comfortable sitting here telling people what to do.

-Well, absolutely, and and you again have you have been so consistent about that, and that's one of the reasons why I do listen to you, and I I listen to the podcast all the time, and I even repeat it over and over again because I have to remember what you're telling us because it's so easy to forget if I listen to the mainstream media.
+And I even repeat it over and over again because I have to remember what you're telling us because it's so easy to forget if I listen to the mainstream media.

 The thing about these Iowa voters, I have a really hard time relating because you know what?